tsmithcode/mom-youre-fired/README.md

 👉 [Buy on Stripe](YOUR_STRIPE_LINK_2)

 **Founder Pack – $99**
-book + slides + ATL Tech Village deck.
+Book + slides + ATL Tech Village deck.
 👉 [Buy on Stripe](YOUR_STRIPE_LINK_2)

 > 10% of net proceeds goes to STEM + sports for inner-city youth (Baltimore + Atlanta).